pyglet/pyglet/doc/programming_guide/media.rst

 formats it supports.
 Refer to `the FFmpeg documentation`_ for more information.

-Some of the audio formats it supports include:
+Known supported audio formats include:

 * AU
 * MP2